-Challenge number Detail of challenge 1 Low reading engagement at home - with often poor literate environment at home.
-Children do not read regularly at home with an adult and there is often not much access to reading material other than what is sent home from school.
+Challenge number Detail of challenge 1 Low engagement in schooling - with often a poor literate environment at home.
+Children do not read regularly at home.
+Some parents engage less in general with school and so may not attend workshops or parent meetings to find out about how to support their child.
+Parents may have had a negative personal experience with school.
 2 Poorer vocabulary and breadth of vocabulary knowledge.
 This is evident in the spoken language and in the use of vocabulary amongst the older children.
-3 Weaker phonemic knowledge - more children in receipt of PPG have come into school with weaker phonemic knowledge or not at the stage ready to learn phase 2 phonemes.
+3 Some underlying SEND needs including weaker phonemic knowledge / understanding - more children in receipt of PPG have come into school with weaker phonemic knowledge or not at the stage ready to learn phase 2 phonemes.
+Some PPG children take longer to pass the phonics test and need precision teaching and other intervention to support progress.
 4 Progress in reading and writing is slower than progress in mathematics - often because of the difficulties identified above.
 5 The proportion of pupils children with PPG funding who are at ARE is lower than pupils not in receipt of PPG funding.
 6 Specific pupils with lower attendance rates - this does not apply to all PPG children but certain pupils within this group.
-7 Lower emotional resilience and fear of failure for some pupils - especially boys.
+7 Lower emotional resilience and fear of failure for some pupils.